 Second, these two types of systems work differently, and have different human roles.
 Hash databases rely on trusted human moderators to upload the initial pieces of content to the database, but then work automatically, with every single type of content posted on today’s major social networks — audio, video, photos or text — fingerprinted and matched to these databases at the point of upload.
 While there are important transparency and accountability questions about the process of adding content to these types of systems (if, for example, something inadvertently made it into one of these databases, it might never be found, as it is not clear how or if they are audited), their technical accuracy is generally not disputed.

 The predictive systems are more problematic from a technical standpoint.
-They’re basically just making guesses based upon what they know, and what they know is often not great: multiple studies have documented the existence of biases in commonly used hate-speech-training data sets, showing, for example, that .
+They’re basically just making guesses based upon what they know, and what they know is often not great: multiple studies have documented the existence of biases in commonly used hate-speech-training data sets, showing, for example, that tweets by self-identified African Americans are up to two times more likely to be labelled as offensive compared to others.
 For this reason, platforms, for the most part, only use these types of automated classifiers to flag content for further review by a human moderator.
 This means that they don’t make takedown decisions all on their own — although they may make a variety of softer, yet still impactful, decisions, such as whether a video on YouTube should have its ad revenue automatically redirected to a copyright claimant.

 In our survey of the publicly available documentation of these systems in use at Facebook, we found only two exceptions to the general “no takedown without a human in the loop” rule of thumb.
-The first: a specific set of , where the company clearly believes that any over-blocking concerns are outweighed by the content’s threat to the public (and also by their commitments to policy makers in Europe and North America).
+The first: a specific set of Islamic State and al-Qaeda content, where the company clearly believes that any over-blocking concerns are outweighed by the content’s threat to the public (and also by their commitments to policy makers in Europe and North America).
 The second: the spam classifiers that appeared to misfire last week.